top of page

 How do I know if I have torn a meniscus?

-You would normal experience pain localised on one side of the knee.
+If you have a torn meniscus, you may experience pain localised on one side of the knee.
 You may also experience symptoms of swelling, clicking or catching in the knee.
 Symptoms are often made worse by twisting or squating activities.
+If you have a large meniscus tear, you may experience "locking" of the knee, when you are unable to fully straighten or bend the knee.

 What should I do if I have torn a meniscus?